insilmaril/vym/doc/devel/README-layout.md

     oC is positioned within BoundingFloats, so that upperleft of bbox of children is again (local) origin.

-* Add/remove containers as needed.
-Examples
-  - Additional info likes statistics (no. of children, ...)

 * Dedicated containers for links
   - Allows more complex links, e.g. curved "bottomlines" under headings, maybe curved headings later